 Alternatively, there are tests for blood in the stool.
 You can recognize occult blood in the stool, i.e. blood that is not visible to the naked eye.
 The disadvantage: polyps can bleed, but don’t have to.
 That means: With this detection method, not all polyps and thus precancerous stages can be reliably identified.

-The doctor removes colon polyps during the colonoscopy.
+Medically, a doctor removes colon polyps during the colonoscopy.
 He or she uses special instruments, such as a loop, that are inserted through the endoscope.
 The tissue is then examined in a laboratory to check whether it is benign or malignant.
-If the doctor determines that the patient already has colon cancer, he or she initiates appropriate therapy, usually an operation.

 Colon polyps can develop again even if they were removed during the colonoscopy.
 The doctor will inform the patient when a check-up is advisable.